Let’s start at the beginning when creating written website content

-Often when approaching a new website for your small business it’s possible to overlook the amount of content that will need to be produced to make it the powerful marketing tool you’d like it to be.
-On realising this, the workload and starting point can be super daunting.
-It can be an easy mistake for some to jump in and start churning out paragraphs about your business without yet being sure of how the website will be shaped.
-Unfortunately, a result of this can be a lot of time and energy spent that could have been saved with a touch more planning and understanding.
+When approaching a new website for your small business it’s possible to overlook the amount of content that’s needed to make it the powerful marketing tool you’d like it to be.
+On realising this, the workload and starting point can sometimes feel daunting.
+It’s an easy mistake for some to jump in and start churning out paragraphs about their business without yet being sure of how the website will be shaped.
+A result of this can be a lot of time and energy spent that could have been saved with a touch more planning and understanding.
 After speaking to a number of people that have run into this challenge, I thought it the perfect topic to outline a few of my recommended steps to take.

 First thing’s first!